mulesoft-assets/template-sfdc2wdayf-account2prospect-broadcast/README.md

 + wdayf.phone `123-4567`

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
-Therefore calculating this amount may be an important factor to consider.
-Account Broadcast Template calls to the API can be calculated using the formula:

-**X / 200**

-Being X the number of Accounts to be synchronized on each poll.

-The division by 200 is because, by default, Accounts are gathered in groups of 200 for each API Call..

-Also consider that this calls are executed repeatedly every polling cycle.
+However, we make API call to Salesforce only once during migration, so this is not something to worry about.

 # Customize It!<a name="customizeit"/>